sotte/pulse-learning/README.md

 ## Dependencies

 pulse-learning uses an [L-BFGS library](http://www.chokkan.org/software/liblbfgs/) for optimizing the feature weights.
 For Linux (at least Arch and Ubuntu) there are ready-made packages available.

+Ubuntu:

+    sudo apt-get install libarmadillo-dev liblbfgs-dev